 This is a hard one, because I am convinced that some of us are born visualizing this kind of stuff, and some of us have to really, really, really work at it.
 But the single most important thing you can do to make your home look fabulous doesn’t cost you a dime, but it may cost you your sanity: It’s understanding scale.

 Not that other kind of scale that ruins many a sanity – the bathroom scale – but the one otherwise known as “proportion.”
-Rooms are beautiful often because of the feeling that they invoke, and they give off good vibes usually because the proportions are correct.
+Rooms are beautiful often because of the feelings that they evoke, and they give off good vibes usually because the proportions are correct.
 No postage stamp rugs.
 No huge sofas blocking traffic flow.
 No miniature doll-house-sized artwork.

 Take a good, long walk throughout the rooms of your home.
 If something doesn’t feel right, it probably doesn’t look right.
+And vise versa.
 Rearrange it, remove it or replace it.
 There really aren't any other options.

-Decorators Hint: If comprehending the scale and proportion of a room and its furnishings tends to keep you dazed and confused, forcing you to rearrange your furniture and decor for hours on end, don't hesitate to reach for the phone to call in a professional decorator.
+Decorator's Hint: If comprehending the scale and proportion of a room and its furnishings tends to keep you dazed and confused, forcing you to rearrange your furniture and decor for hours on end, don't hesitate to call in a professional decorator.
 Hiring a pro can help save you money - and save your sanity - in the long run.6) Be willing to wait.

-I saved this one for last, because it probably is the hardest.
+I saved this one for last because it is probably the hardest.
 We want a beautiful home, and we want it now.
 But wisely acknowledge that having a home that fits – you and your lifestyle – is an ever-evolving process.
 A warm, inviting and beautiful home is not something that springs up overnight but is something that grows over time.
-And delayed gratification is never a bad thing, especially when a budget is concerned.
+And delayed gratification is never a bad thing, especially where beauty and a budget are concerned.